arrow-sharparrowarticle-iconcross-iconlogo-darklogo-whitemenu-leftnot-foundpolygonquiz-iconstar-emptystar-fullstar-half

 • FAA - Instrument Rating - Airplane Knowledge Test: This webpage provides details about the official FAA knowledge test, including eligibility requirements, the testing process, and resources for studying.

-• FAA - Instrument Rating - Airplane Airman Certification Standards (ACS): The ACS outlines the areas of knowledge, skill, and ability an applicant must demonstrate to qualify for the Instrument Rating (.
+• FAA - Instrument Ratings - Airplane Airman Certification Standards (ACS): The ACS outlines the areas of knowledge, skill, and ability an applicant must demonstrate to qualify for the Instrument Rating (.

-• FAA - Testing - Knowledge Tests: This webpage offers a general overview of the FAA knowledge testing process, including test format, scoring, and security measures.
+• FAA - Testing - Knowledge Test: This webpage offers a general overview of the FAA knowledge testing process, including test format, scoring, and security measures.

 arrow-leftcharm-refreshgreen-checkpark-outline-timersmall-arrow-leftuil-pen